CloverTheHacker/Project-Alpha/README.md

 ---

+There is currently nothing in this project, so if you come up with something, say it!
+I would love to hear your ideas!

+---

 If you have any questions or requests, please contact me at theblackguard05@execs.com

 Please refer to /LICENSE for Licensing information.
 Thanks.